 Keeping your operators not just safe but genuinely happy and motivated should be a key focus within your company – and it starts with the equipment they use.

 Psychologically, if a driver likes his truck he will be more invested in it and want to look after it.
 No operator wants to drive a truck that they don’t trust to work properly.

 This goes beyond ergonomics and comfort.
 Your forklifts should be kept in the best possible condition to make drivers’ jobs easier and to ensure they don’t end up injured and out of action (as mentioned above).

 There are also personnel costs to ignoring safety regulations.
-It is a big investment to hire an efficient forklift operator, not just from an overheads, wages and pension point of view, but in training them to be good at their jobs.
+It is a big investment to hire an efficient forklift operator, not just from overheads, wages and pension point of view, but in training them to be good at their jobs.
 But all of these costs pale in comparison to not providing adequate training in the first place.

 Your Local TCM Dealer Can Help

-Finally, if you have any doubts whatsoever about how often forklifts should be serviced, or if you require help with the maintenance, your local TCM dealer can provide guidance and assistance.
+Finally, if you have any doubts whatsoever about how often forklifts should be serviced, or if you require help with maintenance, your local TCM dealer can provide guidance and assistance.